We’ve mentioned the perks of bartending. But, like every job, there are also downsides to the role.

 The more you know before you jump in, the better equipped you’ll be on the job.

-You can get this information while working, but it doesn’t hurt to improve your skills in your spare time.
+You can get this information while working in bars, but it doesn’t hurt to improve your skills in your spare time.

 Knowing bartending language will make your job easier.
 Do you know these terms?

-Beyond knowing the lingo and learning how to make popular drinks like martinis, consider specializing in something.
+Beyond knowing the lingo and learning how to make popular drinks and cocktails like martinis – consider specializing in something.

 Let’s get this out the way.